orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 The goal is to move dependency warnings from passive text into an explicit, computable MVP signal.

-## Custody Provenance Requirement
+## Custody Provenance: Declared or Inferred

-Version `v0.1.1` should introduce a required `custody_provenance` field in demo envelopes or verification metadata.
+Version `v0.1.1` should not depend on operators already providing a complete `custody_provenance` field.

-The purpose is to declare where key verification materials are hosted, controlled, or retrieved from.
+In real-world cases, legacy operators may not provide structured provenance metadata.

+Therefore, the verifier should support two paths:

+1. `custody_provenance` when explicitly provided by the envelope or metadata.
+2. `inferred_custody_provenance` when provenance must be inferred from the materials available to the verifier.

+This keeps the MVP practical without weakening the structural goal.

+The verifier should not require the affected person to manually know or classify the full custody chain.

+Instead, it should infer a minimal custody profile from available evidence, URLs, embedded metadata, source declarations, or missing materials.

+## Declared Custody Provenance

+When available, an envelope or metadata package may include declared custody provenance.

-### Suggested Field
+### Suggested Declared Field

 ```json
 {